This Airport Guide covers the international airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.

 IMMIGRATION AND SECURITY

-Until that happens, keep your eyes on the signs and your feet directed towards “International Departures”.
+Until that process is complete, keep your eyes on the signs and your feet directed towards “International Departures”.

-3. Present your travel documents to the immigration officer.
-Most people will only need to submit their passport, boarding pass, and departure card.
+- Present your travel documents to the immigration officer.
+Most people will only need to submit their passport (with appropriate visas) and boarding pass.

-If you’re travelling overseas for employment, or if you’re a first-time traveller with a hitherto unused passport (which might raise human trafficking concerns), or if other special circumstances exist, additional documents may need to be presented and the interrogation could take longer.
+If you’re a Filipino citizen travelling overseas for employment, or a first-time traveller with a brand-new passport (which might raise human trafficking concerns), or if other special circumstances exist, more documents may need to be furnished and the interview could take longer.
+A summary of additional requirements listed by travel purpose – which, I must emphasise, most leisure travellers will NOT be asked to present – can be found here.

 After immigration comes security screening.
 The official website of the Office for Transportation Security sets out detailed guidance on what’s permitted in baggage (checked or carry-on).

-One VERY IMPORTANT thing to bear in mind whilst undergoing security inspection: DON’T CRACK JOKES ABOUT CARRYING A BOMB.
-Even a seemingly obvious joke about having explosives on your person or in your luggage will land you in very, VERY deep trouble.
+One VERY IMPORTANT thing to bear in mind whilst undergoing security inspection: DON’T CRACK ANY JOKES ABOUT CARRYING A BOMB.
+Even a plainly humorous jest about having explosives on your person or in your luggage might land you in very, VERY deep trouble.
 The jocular nature of such a remark is no defence, and neither is the absence of an actual bomb upon subsequent inspection.
 At worst, you’ll face five years in prison and a fine to boot.
 DON’T DO IT.

 GENERAL LAYOUT

-Here’s a rather imprecise floor plan of the international departures area as shown on one of T3’s information displays.
-(Photo originally taken on 12 September 2019; rechecked in person on 22 January 2020 and against a video filmed in 2022 with no substantial difference observed.)
+Here’s a floor plan of the international departures area as shown on one of T3’s information displays.

-Use this with caution as the shops, restaurants, corridors and boarding gates are not drawn to accurate scale, although their placement on the map is more or less correct.
+Use this with caution as the shops, restaurants, corridors and boarding gates are not drawn to accurate scale.

 SHOPS AND RESTAURANTS (Level 3)

 The airside zone of MNL T3 is similar to the departures areas you’ll see in other large airport terminals.
-In essence, it’s a shopping centre with aerobridges bolted to the walls.
+To speak plainly, it’s just a shopping centre with aerobridges bolted to the walls.

-Keep in mind that even though more than a decade has passed since it opened, the terminal remains partially unfinished.
-This explains the lack of fit-and-polish in its appointments, as well as the walled-up sections and blocked corridors you might encounter as you walk around.
+Even though more than a decade has passed since it opened, the terminal remains partially unfinished.
+This explains the lack of fit-and-polish in its overall appearance, as well as the walled-up sections and blocked corridors you might encounter.

-As you move south, you’ll begin to encounter cafés and restaurants.
-There isn’t anything in the way of fine dining hereabouts, but you’re likely to find a suitable place unless you have very specific dietary requirements.
-Most of T3’s food service establishments are concentrated in the high-ceilinged central hall next to the duty free shops, with the options becoming fewer and more basic – reduced to snack stalls or convenience stores – the farther south you go towards the boarding gates.
+Most of T3’s food service establishments are concentrated in the central hall next to the duty free shops.
+Options are fewer and more basic – e.g., snack stalls and convenience stores – the further south you go.

-I might add that if you’re coming from immigration/security, south is the only direction you can head towards.
-Anyone turning north will shortly run into this.
+Note that if you’re coming from security, south is the only direction you can head towards.
+Anyone turning north will soon run into this.

 That glass-and-steel partition runs down the centre of the building, from the immigration zone through to the boarding area.
-The purpose of this barrier is to separate T3’s international and domestic halves – a “temporary” arrangement (given that this building was designed to be all-international) that has persisted into an effectively permanent division.
+The purpose of this barrier is to separate T3’s international and domestic halves, and it’s expected to remain until domestic flights have been fully transferred out.

 Toilets can be found at regular intervals across the length of the terminal building.